 - Health promotion and self-care

 Experiential therapy: Experiential therapy can be a valuable complement to traditional individual and group therapy for adolescents who are receiving residential treatment for ADHD.
 Various forms of experiential therapy can help adolescents process their experiences, express their emotions, and view their challenges from a new perspective.

 During your child’s time at Acadiana Treatment Center, they may participate in a variety of experiential therapies, including art therapy, music therapy, other expressive activities, movement therapy, games, and play therapy.
 Activity-based therapeutic opportunities are incorporated into our daily schedule.
 We also typically offer at least one supervised outing each week.

-Continuing Care After Inpatient Treatment for ADHD
+Continuing Care After Residential Treatment for ADHD

 Continuing care options for ADHD treatment